 This shows estimated arrival dates of Ruby-Throated Hummingbirds based on the tracking data from previous years:

 You can see on the map that they start arriving in the southern United States in south Texas, Louisiana, Alabama, Georgia, and Florida in late February to mid March.

-By early April there are sightings father north in Texas, Arkansas, Mississippi, Tennessee, South Carolina into North Carolina.
+By early April there are sightings farther north in Texas, Arkansas, Mississippi, Tennessee, South Carolina into North Carolina.

 Mid-April brings sightings in Oklahoma, Kansas, Missouri, Kentucky, West Virginia, Virginia, and Indianna.